Mayank-Rajputt/mind-quiz-app/README.md

 Here's a glimpse of what Mind Quiz looks like.

-*(To use this method, create a folder named `screenshots` in your repository, add your image files to it, and then commit the changes.
-The paths below will then work automatically.)*

 | Dashboard | Quiz Page |
 | :---: | :---: |